FAQs for web design, SEO, hosting, etc

 If you would like us to speak or write to them on your behalf, just ask and we'll be happy to help you out.

-NOTE: All advice I have provided elsewhere about selecting the right web designer to build your website should apply here too.
+NOTE:All advice I have provided elsewhere about selecting the right web designer to build your website should apply here too.

 You could also take advantage of our free website health check.
-It is completely without obligation, and that way it will give Targa the chance to look at your existing website, and provide you with a report on anything which needs fixing or improving.
-Whether you come back to Targa or go to another web designer to handle your website, at least you will have been made aware of the health of your current website.
+It is completely without obligation, and that way it will give us the chance to look at your existing website, and provide you with a report on anything which needs fixing or improving.

 What would happen if my web designer stops trading? ⇨

-Exaclty what happens if your web designer stops training will depend on that web designer, and the steps or procedures (if any) that they have in place.
+Exactly what happens if your web designer stops training will depend on that web designer, and the steps or procedures (if any) that they have in place.

 If Targa ceases trading, or the dreaded hit by a bus